sdwebui-extensions/sd-webui-mov2mov/README.md

 - Invalid or errored images no longer stop the entire video generation
 - General QoL improvements and bug fixes to the UI and scripts

-Eventual updates from the origin repo will be added as time allows
+Eventual updates from the origin repository will be added as time allows, changes will be merged upstream via pull requests when possible

 <br>

 ## Installation

-1. Start the Web UI and head to the `Extensions` tab
+1. Start the Web UI and go to the `Extensions` tab
 2. Click `Install from URL`
 3. Enter the URL `https://github.com/DavG25/sd-webui-mov2mov`
 4. Click `Install`